School Board Policy 729 -

 B. The superintendent or designee shall assemble all relevant documentation, records and activities required to ensure post-issuance debt compliance as further detailed in corresponding procedures (the “Post-Issuance Debt Compliance Procedures”).
 At a minimum, the Post-Issuance Debt Compliance Procedures for each qualifying obligation will address the following:

-5. Additional undertakings or activities that support points 1 through 4 above;
+6. Additional undertakings and activities that support sections 1 through 5 above

 C. The superintendent or designee shall apply the Post-Issuance Debt Compliance Procedures to each qualifying obligation and maintain a record of the results.
-Further, the Executive Director of Business Services will ensure that the Post- Issuance Debt Compliance policy and procedures are updated on a regular and as needed basis.
+Further, the superintendent or designee will ensure that the Post- Issuance Debt Compliance policy and procedures are updated on a regular and as needed basis.

 D. Individuals responsible for assisting the superintendent or designee in maintaining records needed to ensure post-issuance debt compliance are authorized to expend funds as needed to attend training or secure use of other educational resources for ensuring compliance such as consulting, publications, and compliance assistance.